-The same thing can weigh on our minds as we approach this new year.
-Because the world is full of dangers.
+Because the world is full of physical dangers.
 Full of threats.
 Full of risks.
 More than we can possibly be prepared for.

-And, frankly, it's full of temptations.
+And it's just as full of spiritual dangers as well.
+It's full of temptations.
 Full of doubts.
 Full of frustrations.
 Full of sins.

-How can we possibly be physically and, more importantly, spiritually prepared for everything 2020 might bring us?
+How can we possibly be physically and, more importantly, spiritually prepared for everything we might encounter?
 When you really think about, being prepared in God's eyes is a full-time job and a huge burden to carry with you.